grantcurell/dtias/README.md

 sudo systemctl restart docker.service
 ```

 Create the following script and run it.
+You will need to run this as sudo.

 ```bash
 #!/bin/bash